Techwizmatt/DynamicDNS-Godaddy/README.md

 Edit the config file to your liking, Check below for what each setting does

-Make sure you have node/npm installed on your system, Don't forget to run `npm init`
+Make sure you have node/npm installed on your system, Don't forget to run `npm i`

 ### Config keys/settings and their meanings